unovil/tardyscan-old/README.md

 There are a few reasons behind creating a project like this.
 Here are the top reasons:

-* I was approached by my Grade 9 Math teacher, saying that if I do this successfully, I would be exempted from written works for the rest of the SY.
+* I want to include this in my college apps.
 * I can (hopefully) get royalties when having this implemented at other local schools.

 ## Todos